elastx/elx-docs/content/en/docs/private-kubernetes/overview.md

 ### Cluster subnet CIDR

-The default cluster node network CIDR is _10.128.0.0/22_ an alternate CIDR can be specified on cluster creation.
+The default cluster node network CIDR is _10.128.0.0/22_.
+An alternate CIDR can be specified on cluster creation.
 Changing CIDR after creation requires rebuilding the cluster.

 ### Ordering and scaling

 Ordering and scaling of clusters is currently a manual process involving contact with either our sales department or our support.
-This is by choiche but may change in the future.
+This is a known limitation, but may change in the future.